Get insider access

 There are a few advantages to getting a 1440p monitor for gaming, as they strike a balance between having good enough image quality and great gaming performance.
 A 1440p resolution isn't as taxing on your graphics card as higher resolutions, letting you reach higher frame rates, which is ideal for gaming.
 These monitors are available in a wide range of refresh rates, even up to 360Hz, so they're great for almost any type of gamer, and even current-gen gaming consoles, like the PS5 and Xbox Series X|S, support 1440p gaming.

-When looking at a 1440p monitor's gaming performance, you should consider its response time for sharp motion handling and which variable refresh rate (VRR) format it supports to ensure compatibility with your graphics card.
+When looking at a 1440p monitor's gaming performance, consider its response time for sharp motion handling and which variable refresh rate (VRR) format it supports to ensure compatibility with your graphics card.
 Low input lag also produces a responsive feel, but most monitors have low input lag.
 Most 1440p monitors are available with a 27- or 32-inch screen, but choosing the right size is a personal preference.

 1. Best 1440p Gaming Monitor